 - 1. Service packs (SP), update programs, or patch programs are not considered as requirements if they are not listed. - 2.
 A storage system and CCI must be connected via LAN. - 3.
 Some commands or options are supported or not supported.
-For details, see Restrictions for CCI on Windows 8.1 and Windows 10 on page xx (on page 23).
+For details, see Requirements and restrictions for CCI on Windows 8.1 and Windows 10 (on page 24).